groundstack-org/typo3themeskeleton/README.md

 ### Features
-- uses svelete.js as default insteed of jQuery (http://sveltejs.com/) - change this in the constants-editor
+- uses svelete.js as default insteed of jQuery (http://sveltejs.com/) - change this in the constants-editor (if powermail is installed, then jquery will be loaded anyway)
+- you can set up a "ext_disable.php" in this main extension directory (like the example).
+If you do that all extensions listed in it are automatically disabled when installing this theme

 ### Todos
 - add "ext_icon.png"